From careers related to Korean to preparing for the TOPIK test, I want to help you get the most out of your Korean language learning journey.

 Various Dialects in Korea

-There are roughly nine Korean dialects across Korea.
-The Pyongyang dialect in North Korea and the Seoul version in South Korea are the standard variants.
+There are roughly nine Korean dialects across the country.
+The standard variants are the Pyongyang dialect in North Korea and the Seoul version in South Korea.

-South Korea has various dialects, of which 5 are popular.
-This comprises the Seoul variety, the most well-known one.
+South Korea has various dialects, of which five are popular.
+This comprises the Seoul variety, the best-known.
 On the other hand, Jeju is the most distinct.

 In contrast, North Korea has two main dialects.
-The widespread one is mixed with Seoul and the Pyongyang region’s dialects.
+The widespread one is mixed with the dialects of Seoul and the Pyongyang region.

 We also know the Gyeonggi dialect as the “Seoul dialect.”
 This dialect is spoken in Gyeonggi Province, Seoul, Incheon, Kaesong, Kaepung, and Changpung (North Korea).

-We class this independently due to the royal language’s pervasiveness.
-Also, it refers to the Gyeonggi dialect by merging the ones of Seoul and Gyeonggi.
+We classify this independently owing to the pervasiveness of the royal language.
+Additionally, it refers to the Gyeonggi dialect, which merges the Seoul and Gyeonggi dialects.
 Seoul has been the capital of Joseon for over 500 years.

 The Chungcheong dialect is spoken in South Korea’s Chungcheong province.
 It includes the metropolis of Daejeon.